jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

 - f3:SOCMoveRobber:game=test|playerNumber=3|coord=-90c
 - all:SOCMoveRobber:game=test|playerNumber=3|coord=-90c
 - all:SOCGameServerText:game=test|text=p3 moved the pirate.
-- all:SOCGameState:game=test|state=20  // or another state, same as Move robber
+- all:SOCGameState:game=test|state=20  // or another state or "game over" message pair, same as Move robber

 ### Choose player to rob from